USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 2.	sim_batch = class_REVS_sim_batch(REVS_log_default); % create sim_batch

     * Creates sim_batch, an object of class class_REVS_sim_batch, and instructs it to log only the minimum required signals in the model.
-Datalogging will be discussed in more detail below.
+Datalogging will be discussed in more detail later

 3.	sim_batch.param_path = 'param_files/MPW_LRL';   % set path to param files

     * The batch needs to know where to find param files that are not in the REVS_Common folder.
-In this case the param files are located in the MPW_LRL subfolder of the local param_files folder.
+In this case the param files are located in the MPW_LRL subfolder of the local param_files folder

 4.	sim_batch.config_set = { % define config_set
 ['VEH:vehicle_2020_MPW_LRL + ENG:engine_2013_Chevrolet_Ecotec_LCV_2L5_Reg_E10 + TRANS:TRX11_FWD + ELEC:electric_EPS + CYC:EPA_UDDS + CON:MPW_LRL_CVM_controls_param']
 };

     * The sim_batch.config_set defines the set of the simulations to be run by creating a cell array of one or more config strings.
 Within the config string are the tags VEH:, ENG:, TRANS:, ELEC:, CYC: and CON:.
 Following each tag is the name of a file that contains simulation inputs.
 The VEH: tag loads the vehicle information such as roadload, test weight, etc.  The ENG: tag loads the engine information, in this case the engine is actually loaded from REVS_Common since it is one of the data packet engines, the other param files are loaded from the local param file directory.
 The TRANS: tag loads the transmission parameters, in this case for a 6-speed automatic.
 The ELEC: tag loads parameters that define the electrical system and accessories for this vehicle.
 The CYC: tag tells the simulation which drive cycle to run, in this case an EPA UDDS drive cycle.
 Lastly, the CON: tag tells the simulation which controls settings to use.
 In this case, the controls settings show that start-stop is disabled for this run.
 The CVM in MPW_LRL_CVM_controls_param stands for Conventional Vehicle Model.
 Other abbreviations that you may encounter are EVM for Electric Vehicle Model and HVM for Hybrid Vehicle Model.
-Electric vehicles and hybrid vehicles have their own control parameters.
+Electric vehicles and hybrid vehicles have their own control parameters

 5.	open REVS_VM;   % optional, but allows observation of the model while running

-    * This simply opens the top-level Simulink model so that the simulation progress can be observed via the vehicle speed and drive cycle plot that comes from the top-level Scope block.
-This step is optional.
+    * This simply opens the top-level Simulink model so the simulation progress can be observed via the vehicle speed and drive cycle plot that comes from the top-level Scope block.
+This step is optional

 6.	sim_batch.run_sim_cases();